A Comprehensive Guide About Patent Infringement (2023)

-Curious about patent infringement proceedings in Germany?
-Don’t know where to sue your competitor?
-German courts decide more than half of all patent infringement cases in Europe and more than 10 times the cases compared to the UK.
-Do you want to know why?
+Curious about patent infringement litigation in Germany?
+Is your competitor infringing your patent?
+Or your competitor claims you are infringing his patent?
+You don’t know where to sue your competitor?
+To date, German courts decide more than half of all patent infringement cases in Europe and more than 10 times as many cases as the UK.
+Want to know why?

-This is a very extensive guide on patent infringement proceedings in Germany – both for the plaintiff and the defendant.
+This is a very comprehensive guide to patent infringement litigation in Germany – for both the plaintiff and the defendant.
+The article explains in detail how to enforce patents and how to defend against a patent infringement lawsuit.
 Here is a brief outline of the article for better navigation:

 - Patent Litigation Statistics in Europe

 - Does it Help to Have a Lot of Patent Claims

 - Tailormade Scope of Patent Claims for Patent Litigation